legojrp/Quadratic-Solver/index.md

 ## Welcome to the Quadratic Equation Solver!!!
 ###### Made for students by students.

-# NOT WORKING YET ON SATURDAY LEAVE
+# NOT WORKING YET, ON SATURDAY LEAVE
+## Please create a github issue for more work.
+Link above /\
 <script src="https://code.jquery.com/jquery-3.6.0.js"></script>
 <script>
    $("#submit").on("click", function(){